dlong96/guesswho/README.md

 # GuessWho
 **CNN classification playground**

-Inspired by draw guess game and The Simpson characters recognization by Akexabdre Attia.
+Inspired by draw guess game and The Simpson characters recognization by Akexabdre Attia.<br/>
 I trained on ~100 pictures I got from google imgae of real bottle, and ~100 pircture of everything else.
 For test set, I invited friend to send me over their hand draw bottle,~20 images.<br/>
 The perdictions were all right, and in handdraw folder there are a few more result images.
 I am aware the structure of bottle is relatively simple, which is the reason I pick it as the first place.
 ![input](https://github.com/minibutterbread/guesswho/blob/master/handdraw/IMG_0195.jpg)